pierremrtn/state_machine_bloc/README.md

 define<NextState>();
 define<OtherState>();
 ```
 Transitions are evaluated sequentially.
-Transition are evaluated in the same order that they are defined.
-If a transition is `async`, it will be awaited before evaluating next one.
+Transitions are evaluated in the same order that they are defined.
+If a transition is `async`, it will be awaited before evaluating the next one.

-A transition could return a newState or null to indicate that the transition is refused.
-If null is returned, next transition is evaluated.
+A transition could return a new state or null to indicate that the transition is refused.
+If a state is returned, state machine transit to this new state.
+If null is returned, the next transition is evaluated.
-If all transitions return null, current state remain unchanged and no side effects are triggered.
+If all transitions return null, the current state remains unchanged and no side effects are triggered.

 **If a new state is returned from a transition where `newState == state`, the new state will be ignored**.
-If you're using state containing data, make sure you've implemented `==` operator.
+If you're using state that contain data, make sure you've implemented `==` operator.
 You could use `freezed` or `equatable` package for this purpose.
+See example folder.

 ### Side Effects
 ```dart